Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 # Other software use:

-•	The demo code uses bio-formats (bfmatlab) to load the demo images (the user needs to download it and add it to the path).

 •	Finobj.mat written by Yair M. Altman , used to handles the plots.

 # General guidelines: